marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "triangle (exercise)"}}

-You can start with a program that simply prints out the numbers 1 to 7, which you can derive by making a few modifications to the [even number printing example](program_structure#loops) given earlier in the chapter, where the `for` loop was introduced.
+You can start with a program that prints out the numbers 1 to 7, which you can derive by making a few modifications to the [even number printing example](program_structure#loops) given earlier in the chapter, where the `for` loop was introduced.

 Now consider the equivalence between numbers and strings of hash characters.
 You can go from 1 to 2 by adding 1 (`+= 1`).
 You can go